HSandz/MACRec/readme.md

         - `base.py`: The base task class.
         - `calculate.py`: The task for calculating the metrics.
         - `chat.py`: The task for chatting with the `ChatSystem`.
         - **`evaluate.py`**: The task for evaluating the system on the rating prediction or sequence recommendation tasks.
 The task is inherited from `generation.py`.
+Auto-adjusts evaluation metrics (HR@10, NDCG@10) for test files with ≥20 candidates.
         - `feedback.py`: The task for selecting the feedback for the *Reflector*.
 The task is inherited from `generation.py`.
         - `generation.py`: The basic task for generating the answers from a dataset.
+        - **`generate_embedding_test.py`**: Generates test CSV files with embedding-based candidates using model embeddings (cosine similarity).
+Candidates are purely from top-K similar items, excluding user history.
         - `preprocess.py`: The task for preprocessing the dataset.
         - **`pure_generation.py`**: The task for generating the answers from a dataset without any evaluation.
 The task is inherited from `generation.py`.
         - `reward_update.py`: The task for calculating the reward function for the RLHF.